Emergency Food Storage For Long Term Power Outages

 All of these questions are important, so take notes.

-It may be more difficult, but they’re family, so it’s worth it.
+This process may take some time, but they’re family, so it’s worth it!

 “Do It Yourself,” “Done For You,” or Both?